You are here: Urology Textbook > Urologic examinations > Physical examination

 The scope of the examination varies according to the clinical situation.
-A patient with renal colic does not need a full neurological examination.
-On the other hand, all organ systems must be completely investigated for a medical report of a (urological) expert opinion in the interface between justice and medicine, e.g. before court trials.
+A patient with renal colic does not need a complete neurological examination.
+On the other hand, all organ systems must be completely investigated for an independent medical exam before court trials.

 Body Height and Weight:

-recorded in meter (m) and kilogramm (kg).
+Recorded in meters (m) and kilograms (kg).
 The body mass index (BMI) is defined as the body mass divided by the square of the body height.
-Normal value of BMI: 18.5--25 kg/m2.
+The normal value of BMI is 18.5--25 kg/m2.

 Recorded in degrees Celsius.
 Differential diagnosis of fever.